1968 Liberal Party of Australia leadership election: Results

 The following table gives the ballot results:

 Aftermath

 McMahon was re-elected unopposed as deputy Liberal leader.
-To date, Gorton is the only Australian Senator to be sworn in as Prime Minister; he would subsequently win Holt's vacant seat of Higgins at a by-election.
+To date, Gorton is the only Australian Senator to be sworn in as prime minister; he would subsequently win Holt's vacant seat of Higgins at a by-election.
 Hasluck was later nominated and accepted the position of Governor-General from Gorton in 1969 and Snedden became party leader in December 1972.
-Bury later served as Treasurer of Australia under both Gorton and McMahon respectively.
+Bury later served as Treasurer of Australia under both Gorton and McMahon.